-The council of management (trustees) membership (including co-opted members) should aim to reflect a fair balance and representation of the local community and should endeavour to redress any imbalance of under-represented groups.
+The Board (trustees) membership (including co-opted members) should aim to reflect a fair balance and representation of the local community and should endeavour to redress any imbalance of underrepresented groups.

-8. The Foundation policies and procedures
+7. The Foundation policies and procedures

 Other Foundation policies support our commitment to equality and diversity.
-These include, parental and dependants leave, annual leave, recruitment, discipline, grievance and harassment.
+These include, parental and dependants leave, annual leave, recruitment, discipline, grievance, and harassment.

-This is a non-contractual procedure which will be reviewed annual or earlier as driven by business change.
+This is a non-contractual procedure which will be reviewed as appropriate.